cyotek/Cyotek.QuickScan/README.md

 # Cyotek QuickScan

 > A simple application that allows for scanning resources from
-> any WIA compatible scanner
+> any WIA compatible scanner and automatically saving images.
+It
+> shines at performing multiple scans without having to show a
+> UI, saving large amounts of time when scanning same-sized
+> items.

 ![A screenshot of the application in use on Windows 11, 200% display scaling][screenshot2]